MADLABatUCI/target-intercept-collab-ai/README.md

 | 9         | omit | divide |[link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=9)|
 | 10        | bottom-feeder | divide |[link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=10)|

-URL parameters allow you to access the different teaming conditions.
-For example, to access teaming condition #1,  use [this link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=1).
-This link appends another URL parameter "__&collab=1__" to access the correct teaming condition including the AI agents _ignorant_ and _delay_.
-Adjust the value of __collab__ to access the different teaming conditions.

 To see which agent you are currently playing with, access the console logs in the your browser's developer tools.
 To do this, press __F12__ in Windows or __fn + F12__ in MacOS.

 <h4>Default Ordering of AI Agents and Max Targets</h4>